BRITISH CARP CUPS COMPETITION RULES 2019

 All of the British Carp Cup Competition Rules apply, along with:

 - Qualification to this event will be automatic if you finish in the top three of any qualifier.

-- At least one competitor is required to register and attend the live out of the bag match style draw on the Thursday night, time to be announced.
+- At least one competitor is required to register and attend the live out of the bag match style draw on the Thursday night at 10pm.